the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 }
 ~~~~~~~

-The create-react-app project makes using SVGs straightforward, with no extra configuration needed.
+The create-react-app project makes using SVGs straightforward with no extra configuration needed.
 This is different if you create a React project from scratch with build tools like Webpack, because you have to take care of it yourself.
-Anyway, SVGs make your application more approachable, so use them whenever it suits you.
+Anyway, SVGs make your application more approachable so use them whenever it suits you.

 ### Exercises: